baskerville/plato/doc/HOOKS.md

 When the network becomes operational, *Plato* will send the `SIGUSR1` signal to all the fetchers.

-When the associated category is deselected, *Plato* will send the `SIGTERM` signal to the corresponding fetcher.
+When the associated directory is deselected, *Plato* will send the `SIGTERM` signal to the corresponding fetcher.